justmoon/node-bignum/README.markdown

 install
 =======

-You'll need the libffi and libgmp sources to compile this package.
+You'll need the libgmp sources to compile this package.

-    sudo aptitude install lib{ffi,gmp3}-dev
+    sudo aptitude install libgmp3-dev

 And then install with [npm](http://npmjs.org):